wizard04wsu/Class/README.md

 ### Protected members

 Additionally, a class can give its descendants protected access to its private variables.
 Once <code>*Super*()</code> is called within the constructor, the protected properties of its parent class are made available via <code>*Super*.protected</code>.
-This object will be available to child classes as well; any additions to or deletions of its members that are made here in the constructor will be reflected in the class' descendants.
+This object will be available to child classes as well; any additions/deletions/overloads of its members that are made here in the constructor will be reflected in the class' descendants.

 #### Example